ParentsNext supports parents and carers who receive Parenting Payment to plan and prepare for work by the time their youngest child starts school.

 - Have received Parenting Payment for the last 6 months

-Centrelink will contact parents and carers, and if they are eligible, will refer them to ParentsNext.
+Centrelink will contact parents and carers, and if they are required to participate, refer them to a ParentsNext provider.

-There are 4 main things you are asked to do while in ParentsNext to keep receiving Parenting Payment.
+There are 4 main things you need to do while in ParentsNext to keep receiving Parenting Payment.